Thematic reviews

 Gender equality

-Reducing gender inequality, within and through WASH, is essential to achieving our goal of ensuring everyone, everywhere has their right to safe WASH realised.
+Reducing gender inequality, within and through WASH, is essential to achieving our goal of ensuring everyone, everywhere can realise their right to safe WASH realise.

-The evaluation found mixed sentiments around prioritisation of gender in WASH work, although noted that these tensions are moving towards resolution through development of the Global Strategy 2022-32.
-Across the review, space for deeper meaningful reflection on biases or attitudes to gender was found to be a key sentiment.
-The evaluation found that teams made steady and meaningful progress on their journey to gender transformative WASH when two features were present: self-reflective environments that adopt a ‘work in progress’ attitude; and leadership who take committed action as gender champions.
+The evaluation found mixed sentiments around the prioritisation of gender in WASH work, although it noted that these tensions are moving towards resolution through the development of our Global Strategy 2022-32.
+Across the review, space for deeper and meaningful reflection on biases or attitudes to gender was found to be a key sentiment.
+The evaluation found that teams made steady and meaningful progress on their journey to gender transformative WASH when two features were present: self-reflective environments that adopt a ‘work in progress’ attitude, and leadership who take committed action as gender champions.
 Our mission will only be realised through strategic, ambitious action that tackles gender inequality head on.
 The Global Strategy looks well-positioned to enable this.

 Read the executive summary (PDF)